MINNEAPOLIS, MN —

 Obviously, I was more than excited to see friends and former colleagues, for a three-week summer stint on the precipice of returning to Central America.

 But as the plane from Montréal, my previous stop, descended into the Twin Cities, I could only think of the last time I was in that air space.

 It was June 28, 2018, and I was leaving everything I knew, bound for everything I didn’t.
 I was ready for this move, I thought.
 Weeks earlier, I had sold all my belongings — the things acquired over 32 years of life — left my job at the Star Tribune, said a tearful goodbye to the house that claimed so many memories, bid farewells to friends of a lifetime.
 I did so with so many dreams, with so much motivation.
 I’ve never felt regret.

 But in that moment, in a left-side window seat in the back of the plane, I was struggling to breathe.

-Continue reading ➞ Live Inspired: an emotional return to Minneapolis
+Continue reading ➞ An emotional return to Minneapolis

 When I came to you in 2010, I was just 24, an intern, and eager to charge into a new city for what I thought would be three months.

 When the summer ended, and I was offered a full-time job to stay, I still believed I would only stick around for two years, max.
 I was on a tear, then.
 I wanted to live everywhere and never slow down.